 What does the ZeroGlide nut actually do, and why does it matter for a beginner?

 A standard bone or plastic nut can cause open strings to go slightly sharp when you fret notes, because string friction in the nut slot resists the string returning to its true pitch.
 The ZeroGlide nut has small roller inserts that eliminate that friction, so your open strings stay better in tune relative to your fretted notes.
-For a beginner who is still training their ear, having the instrument stay in tune more consistently is a real advantage — it makes learning more pleasant and helps you build accurate pitch recognition faster.
+For a beginner who is still training their ear, having the instrument stay in tune more consistently is a real advantage, because it makes learning more pleasant and helps you build accurate pitch recognition faster.

 Want to know when new banjos arrive?
 Join our email list: Sign up here.